aosabook/500lines/functionalDB/chapter.md

 1. Transformation to internal representation: this phase focuses on transforming the query from its textual form (i.e., in its query syntax) as the user entered it, to its in-memory form, which is kept in a specifically devised data structure.
 2. Building a query plan: this phase analyzes what’s the best course of action to get to the needed results of the query.
 Based on that analysis this phase outputs a query plan.
 In our case a query plan is a function to be invoked.
 3. Executing the function: this phase is responsible for executing the plan and send its results to the next phase.
-4. Unification and reporting: this phase receives query results, extracts from it only the part that needs to be reported (a unification of the user’s input with the query results) and formats it to be in the way that the user requested.
+4. Unification and reporting: this phase receives the query results, extracts from it only the part that needs to be reported (a unification of the user’s input with the query results) and formats it to be in the way that the user requested.

 #### Phase 1 - Transformation

-This phase’s purpose is to receive the query from the user and transform it into a structure that the query engine can operate with in an efficient way.
-Efficiency is gained by allowing the engine to use data structures that are adapted for its computations, as oppose to using the raw query (which is designed for user’s ease of use).
+This phase’s purpose is to receive the query from the user and transform it into a structure that the query engine can use in an efficient way.
+Efficiency is gained by having the engine use data structures that were designed with the engine's computations in mind (as oppose to using the raw query, which is designed for user’s ease of use).

-Each one of the query’s parts has its own specific transformation:
+Each of a query’s parts has its tailored data structure:

 * The *:find* part of the query is transformed into a set that holds all the names of the variables that needs to be reported.
 These names are held as strings, and the transformation itself is done in the macro *symbol-col-to-set*